 From the Niesen into the Diemtigtal

-On a semi-cloudy August day when the temperatures weren’t too high, Elaine and I decided to go for a long hike on the Niesen Panoramaweg.
-The hike started from the Niesen Kulm (peak), went down a muddy mountainside cow pasture into a forested valley, over stones and some rocky scrambles, up a mountain sheep pasture, and down into another valley.
+On a semi-cloudy August day, when the temperatures weren’t too high, Elaine and I went for a long hike on the Niesen Panoramaweg.
+The hike started from the Niesen Kulm (peak), went down a muddy mountainside cow pasture into a forested valley, over stones and rocky scrambles, up through a sheep farm, and down into another valley.

-The route is meant to take 5.5 hours and end at a Beiz (pub) in Springenboden, with a bus running to the Oey-Diemtigen train station.
-But we ended up taking eight hours and branched off the route earlier to ensure we’d catch a train at Oey-Diemtigen instead of worrying about catching the last bus.
+The route is meant to take around 5.5 hours and end at a Beiz (pub) in Springenboden, with a bus running to the Oey-Diemtigen train station.
+We ended up taking eight hours and branched off the route earlier to ensure we’d catch a train at Oey-Diemtigen instead of potentially missing the last bus.

-It took us longer than expected for a few reasons.
-Our trail runners weren’t ideal for the muddy start, and we weren’t used to navigating cows on the trails.
-Parts of the trail were very rocky, and one part in particular was like a humid, swampy jungle.
-We also didn’t properly account for how far 14km actually is; by the time we branched off, we were very tired but still had to walk quite far to Oey-Diemtigen.
-And we walk at a slower pace than whatever the official pace of Switzerland is (I’ve since found out about and use the hiking speed setting in the SwissTopo app for planning).
+It took us longer than expected: our trail runners weren’t ideal for the muddy start, and we weren’t used to navigating cows on the trails.
+The trail was rockier than others we’ve taken, and one part was like a humid, swampy jungle.
+We also didn’t properly account for how far 14km actually is in this terrain; by the time we branched off, we were very tired but still had a far walk to Oey-Diemtigen.
+And our pace is slower than what gets listed on the Wanderweg signs and estimated in SwissTopo — I’ve since found out about and used the hiking speed setting in the SwissTopo app when planning.

-All-in-all a hike that was more challenging than it should be due to our inexperience and inadequate shoes for the route.
-But the vast amount of different scenery also made it one of our most memorable ones for positive reasons.
+It was a more challenging hike than it should have been due to our own faults, but the vast amount of different scenery also made it one of our most memorable.